 Regardless of your immigration status, you have rights as a UCSB community member and as a survivor.
 You have the right to:

-• Not be threatened with deportation by your institution, or to disclose your immigration status.
-This is considered a violation of both Title IX and the Clery Act, as it actively discourages undocumented survivors from reporting.
+- Not be threatened with deportation by your institution, and to not disclose your immigration status.
+These are considered violations of both federal Title IX Compliance and Discrimination and Harassment Prevention policy and the Clery Act, as they actively discourage undocumented survivors from reporting.

-• Report your case to law enforcement.
-Undocumented survivors can apply for federal U-Visas that protect survivors who are working with law enforcement from being deported.
-It is important to check in with an immigration attorney about U-Visas.
+- Report your case to law enforcement.
+Undocumented survivors can apply for a federal U-Visa, which protects survivors who are working with law enforcement from being deported.
+It is important to check in with an immigration attorney about individual considerations before applying for a U-Visa.

 (Source: End Rape on Campus)